s-hironobu/optillm/README.md

 This fork version is improved to use a local LLM, such as llama.cpp.
-Unlike the original version, which cannot run Best of N Sampling (BON), Monte Carlo Tree Search (MCTS), Mixture of Agents (MOA), and PVG (Presumably PVG), this version supports them.
+Unlike the original version, which cannot run Best of N Sampling (BON), Monte Carlo Tree Search (MCTS), Mixture of Agents (MOA), and PVG (PV Game), this version supports them.

 #### Quick Start